clowdr-app/clowdr/docs/video-service-setup.md

    [Vonage Video API](https://www.vonage.co.uk/communications-apis/video/)
    account; then go to `Projects > Create New Project`, choose "Custom", and make a note of the API key that is generated.
-1. Generate a secure random value and note it as `VONAGE_WEBHOOK_SECRET`.
+1. If you have not already, generate a secure random value and note it as `VONAGE_WEBHOOK_SECRET`.
+1. Ensure that the Packetriot task (or your preferred tunnel setup) is running locally before proceeding to the next steps.
+Vonage will not accept the required URLs if they are not exposed via a tunnel.
 1. Open the _Project Settings_ for the Vonage Video API project you created.
 1. Use the `VONAGE_WEBHOOK_SECRET` value, the Actions Service public URL, and the following path to set the Session Monitoring URL: